-Getting there: Regular buses and trains both connect Budapest to Győr, both usually take about 1 ½ hours.
-The trains though are more frequent.
+Getting there: Regular buses and more frequent trains both connect Budapest to Győr.
+Both usually take about 1.5 hours.

 Yet another major Hungarian city that few have heard of is the city of Miskolc in northeast Hungary.
-Quite a lot of attractions in the center of Miskolc are churches to various Christian denominations.
+Quite a lot of attractions in the center of Miskolc are churches of various Christian denominations.
 The iconostasis in the Greek Orthodox Church is something you don’t want to miss.
 However, many of the best things to see while visiting Miskolc are actually found in the area surrounding the city.
 First of all, there’s the incredible Cave Bath to the southwest, which is indeed a thermal bath located within a cave.
-While the front exterior may look like an ordinary bath house, you will actually be floating between cave walls once inside.
-Also popular nearby is Diósgyőr Castle which is due west of the city center and was fully restored in 2014.
+While the front exterior may look like an ordinary bathhouse, you’ll actually be floating between cave walls once inside.
+Also popular nearby is Diósgyőr Castle, which is due west of the city center and was fully restored in 2014.

-Getting there: Hourly trains make the 2 hour trip out to Miskolc from Budapest.
+Getting there: Hourly trains make the two-hour trip out to Miskolc from Budapest.

-One of the more important destinations in Hungary is the city of Pecs which is in the country’s southwest.
-Pecs was founded by the Romans and since then many different civilizations have left their mark there.
-Exploring the city you’ll find several religions represented, including the imposing Pécs Cathedral, to the Hassan Jakovali Mosque, and the city’s Great Synagogue.
-There is also the Mosque of Pasha Gazi Kasim which was built by the Ottomans and now serves as a Catholic church.
-Pecs also enjoys the Hungarian tradition of stately architecture, with plenty on display in Széchenyi Square, once the city’s medieval marketplace.
-For a dose of the local art scene, head to the Victor Vasarely Museum for works by this renowned local 20th century artist.
+One of the more important destinations in Hungary is the city of Pécs, in the country’s southwest.
+Pécs was founded by the Romans, and since then many different civilizations have left their mark on it.
+Exploring the city, you’ll find several religions represented in its religious buildings, from the imposing Pécs Cathedral to the Hassan Jakovali Mosque and the city’s Great Synagogue.
+There is also the Mosque of Pasha Gazi Kasim, which was built by the Ottomans and now serves as a Catholic church.
+Pécs also enjoys the Hungarian tradition of stately architecture, with plenty on display in Széchenyi Square, once the city’s medieval marketplace.
+For a dose of the local art scene, head to the Victor Vasarely Museum for works by this renowned local 20th-century artist.

-Getting there: Trains run roughly every 2 hours between Budapest and Pecs, taking 2 ½ hours to get there.
+Getting there: Trains run roughly every two hours from Budapest to Pécs, taking 2.5 hours.

 15. Velence Lake

 Even though it’s considerably smaller than Lake Balaton, Lake Velence makes a nice alternative for a relaxing day trip.
 In fact, it’s often quieter than the ever-popular Balaton, which might be reason enough to pick it.
 For those wanting to spend some time at the beach, you’ll find some nice spots down along the lake’s southern shore near the town of Gárdony.
-You don’t have to swim here though, as many visitors choose to walk or cycle a lap around the lake instead.
-Down past the western end of the lake you’ll find the Dinnyés Marshes Nature Reserve, an area of wetlands home to a diverse range of bird species.
+There isn’t only swimming here, though; many visitors choose to walk or cycle a lap around the lake instead.
+Down past the western end of the lake, you’ll find the Dinnyés Marshes Nature Reserve, an area of wetlands home to a diverse range of bird species.
 Back on the lake there’s also the Velence Bird Reserve, with towers designed for bird-watching.

-Getting there: Regular trains travel to the village of Velence, from where you can explore the rest of the lake area.
-The trip will take you roughly 40 minutes.
+Getting there: Regular trains travel to the village of Velence, from which you can explore the rest of the lake area.
+The trip takes roughly 40 minutes.

 16. Hortobágy National Park

-Getting there: Taking the train from Budapest to Hortobágy National Park takes about 4 hours and has limited connections.
+Getting there: Taking the train from Budapest to Hortobágy National Park takes about four hours and has limited connections.
 The more reliable option is to drive yourself.

 Hungary’s second largest city, Debrecen, is another viable option for a day away from the country’s capital.
 Compared with Budapest, Debrecen is much less known to international tourists, despite its great importance throughout history.
 Start your visit in the heart of the city in Kossuth Tér, the main square.
 Here you’ll be able to see the elegant design of the Reformed Great Church of Debrecen and the beauty of the Millenniumi Szökőkút fountain.
 Next, explore the culture heritage of Debrecen with the Déri Museum and its broad range of exhibits.
-Up in the city’s north you’ll find the Great Forest Park, which is a lovely greenspace, and the Debrecen Zoo and Amusement Park with activities great for families with young kids.
+Up in the city’s north, you’ll find the Great Forest Park, which is a lovely green space, and the Debrecen Zoo and Amusement Park, which has activities that are great for families with young kids.